MORE THAN BASKETBALL

 Coaches want to see you Play

 Most ice hockey players assume that if they see a college coach at a game, then the coach has seen them.
 This is most likely not the case.
-Coaches attend high school and junior league games with a list of players that they are there to watch with a view to offering them a n ice hockey scholarship.
+Coaches attend high school and junior league games with a list of players that they are there to watch with a view to offering them an ice hockey scholarship.
 So if you are not on that list, you are not being seen as a prospect.
-Make sure to establish contact with a coach and send them your schedule in case they are able to attend a game; don’t assume they are there to watch you if you haven’t.
+Make sure to establish contact with a coach and send them your schedule in case they are able to attend a game; don’t assume they are there to watch you if you haven’t done the extra to get them there.

 Junior Leagues allow for Development